Rehoboam: In popular culture

 Rehoboam is portrayed by Gino Leurini in The Queen of Sheba (1952) and by Dexter Fletcher in Solomon (1997).

-In Season 3 of the HBO show Westworld, the artificial intelligence entity dictating the fate of humans through algorithmic analysis is named “Rehoboam.”
-It is the successor to a prior version called “Solomon” (which was the successor to “David.”)
-Like the historical Rehoboam, this AI version coincided with the demise of the rule of its line.
+In Season 3 of the HBO show Westworld, the artificial intelligence entity dictating the fate of humans through algorithmic analysis is named “Rehoboam”.
+It is the successor to a prior version called “Solomon” (which was the successor to “David”.)
+Like the historical Rehoboam, this artificial intelligence version coincided with the demise of the rule of its line.